Money, money, money.

 There is no “best”.

-You see, the best life insurance company for me may not be the one for you…because we have different needs to protect (unless you also have 3 kids under 10 and a Celtic Tiger mortgage!)
+You see, the best life insurance company for me may not be the one for you…because we have different needs to protect (unless you also have three kids under 12 and a Celtic Tiger mortgage!)

-The purpose of this article is to honestly examine the 5 life insurance providers in Ireland under 4 headings:
+The purpose of this article is to examine the five life insurance providers in Ireland under five headings:

-Once you have read our comprehensive review of Irish life insurance providers, you’ll be well on your way to making up your own mind as to which insurer is best for you and your family.
+Once you have read our comprehensive review of Irish life insurance providers, you’ll be well on your way to deciding which insurer is best for you and your family.

 Each insurer tries to differentiate itself on the benefits it offers.

-Some insurers will now match the lowest price available in the market and offer further discounts too.
+Some insurers will now match the lowest price available in the market and offer further discounts.

 Since 2020, Aviva, Irish Life and Zurich Life do not price match, although Zurich Life offers discounted premiums to brokers.

-The discounts change all the time, but we keep on top of them.
+Discounts change constantly, but we keep on top of them.

-Aviva has the quickest turnaround times in Ireland.
+Zurich is the most efficient insurer currently (Jan 2022 – but this can change, so check in with us).
 They are the quickest at approving your application and issuing your policy.

-If the insurer requires a PMAR, your application’s speed will depend on how efficient your GP is at completing and sending back the report.
+If the insurer requires a PMAR, your timeline will depend on how long your GP takes to complete and send back the report.

-On average, it takes 4 weeks for the GP to return the report to the insurer.
+On average, it takes four weeks for the GP to return the report to the insurer.